selfrefactor/niketa-theme/README.md

 ## Develop

 I build the themes by running `createPalleteTheme.spec.js` with `publish` flag set to `false`.
-I change the colors and I check among the 12 generated variations.
+I change some colors and then I enter debug mode.

+Debug mode will open 22 themes, so the developer can choose which variation looks the best.

-## Dark themes
+## TODO

-If somebody cares for dark themes, just submit PR with this request and I'd create a few(or you can build a theme on your own and submit actual PR).
+- Each theme is also a separate theme

+- Dark theme based on `90s` theme

+- Use lerna for monorepo

 ## Trending log